cyber-solutions-centre/intro-to-programming/README.md

 Numeric data is useful for calculations.
 In C#, the most used numeric types are:

 - **int**.
 This type is suitable for positive or negative whole numbers, like: 2, 2097, and -5.
-- **float**.
-This type is suitable for storing real numbers, like: 0.23, 1.5, 2097.01.
-It can store these kinds of numbers to a medium precision and is good for general use.
 - **double**.
 This type is suitable for storing real numbers, like: 0.23, 1.5, 2097.01.
-It can store these kinds of numbers to a higher precision but this comes at a cost in terms of execution speed.
-This type is therefore good for scientific use.
+- **decimal**.
+This type is suitable for storing real numbers, like: 0.23, 1.5, 2097.01.
+It offers a higher degree of precision than double and is useful and is most commonly used when handling financial data (E.g., an interest rate of 2.625%).

+If you're interest in learning more about the different numeric types in C#, this page provides further detail: https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/floating-point-numeric-types.

 ### Alphanumeric types